About Oregon Wild:

 - Work with other Oregon Wild staff to maximize the impact of community outreach events by crafting a specific membership pitch (and in some cases, a specific membership incentive) for each event.

 - Train other staff and volunteers on how to make a compelling fundraising pitch at events.

 - Support the Development & Events Coordinator with high-priority events – most notably our annual Call of the Wild benefit event and events celebrating the organization’s 50th anniversary in 2024.

 - A passion for protecting and restoring Oregon’s wildlands, wildlife, and waters

-Applications must be sent by e-mail to: email@example.com.
-Please submit a cover letter and resume consolidated into a single PDF or Word document.
-Review of completed applications will begin on June 9, 2021 and continue until the position is filled.
+Please fill out the form linked below and separately submit a cover letter and resume consolidated into a single PDF or Word document to email@example.com.
+Review of completed applications will begin on February 1 and continue until the position is filled.